zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/index.md

 order: 1
 meta_tags: [{name: 'robots', content: 'noindex, nofollow'}]
 ---
-Chef Delivery manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, testing, and deploying cookbooks, applications, and more.
+Chef Delivery manages changes to both infrastructure and application code, giving your operations and development teams a common platform for developing, building, testing, and deploying cookbooks, applications, and more.

 It provides a proven, reproducible workflow for managing changes as they flow through its pipeline, beginning with a local workstation, through sets of automated tests, and out into production.